MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaRoleManagementDirectoryResourceNamespace.md

       \[DisplayName \<String\>\]: A friendly name that identifies the authenticationContextClassReference object when building user-facing admin experiences.
 For example, a selection UX.
       \[IsAvailable \<Boolean?\>\]: Indicates whether the authenticationContextClassReference has been published by the security admin and is ready for use by apps.
-When it is set to false, it should not be shown in selection UX used to tag resources with authentication context class values.
+When it's set to false, it shouldn't be shown in selection UX used to tag resources with authentication context class values.
-It will still be shown in the Conditionall Access policy authoring experience.
+It will still be shown in the Conditional Access policy authoring experience.
 Supports $filter (eq).
     \[AuthenticationContextId \<String\>\]:
     \[Description \<String\>\]: Description for the action.